Abhidnya05/Project2Group1/README.md

 Members : Sohaila, Yared, Ammar, Abhi

-Yared - the Category and Subcategory DataFrames Sohaila -  the Campaign DataFrame
+Yared - the Category and Subcategory DataFrames, Sohaila -  the Campaign DataFrame,
 Ammar - the Contacts DataFrame
 Abhi - Schema, EBD and compilation